WorldMaker/butterfloat/docs/state.md

 state directly in our component.
 The Butterfloat utility for state management here is imaginatively called `butterfly`.

-Let's add a few butterflies to represent our resources, with a very simple HTML status bars.
+Let's add a few butterflies to represent our resources, with very simple HTML status bars.

 ```ts